fik01/fik01/README.md

 ✍️ Copywriting - Words matter!
 Let’s craft some killer copy that tells your story and sells your vision, all in a tone that sounds like, well, you!

 In short...
-"I want to make change..."
+"I want to make change..."\n
 "I want to integrate..."
 "I want to add..."
 "I want to transform..."